Chittor Fort: Other sights

 Close to Vijay Sthamba is the Meera Temple, or the Meerabai Temple.
 Rana Khumba built it in an ornate Indo-Aryan architectural style.
-It is associated with the mystic saint-poet Mirabai who was an ardent devotee of Lord Krishna and dedicated her entire life to His worship.
+It is associated with the mystic saint-poet Mirabai who was an ardent devotee of Krishna and dedicated her entire life to His worship.
 She composed and sang lyrical bhajans called Meera Bhajans.
 The popular legend associated with her is that with blessings of Krishna, she survived after consuming poison sent to her by her evil brother-in-law.
 The larger temple in the same compound is the Kumbha Shyam Temple (Varaha Temple).
 The pinnacle of the temple is in pyramid shape.
 A picture of Meerabai praying before Krishna has now been installed in the temple.

 Across from Padmini's Palace is the Kalika Mata Temple.
 Originally, a Sun Temple dated to the 8th century dedicated to Surya (the Sun God) was destroyed in the 14th century.
 It was rebuilt as a Kali temple.

-Another temple on the west side of the fort is the old Goddess Tulja Bhavani Temple built by Banvir and dedicated to Goddess Tulja Bhavani.
+Another temple on the west side of the fort is an old temple dedicated to the goddess Tulja Bhavani built by Vanvir Singh.
 The Tope Khana (cannon foundry) is located next to this temple in a courtyard, where a few old cannons are still seen.